Return To Practice: Licensure Administration

 APEGA will not review applications until all required documents are received.

-If you have any further questions about reinstating, please contact [email protected].
+If you have any further questions about reinstatement or reactivation, please contact [email protected].

 Practice Restrictions and Conditions

-In our commitment to public safety and authorized through the Engineering and Geosciences Professions Act, the Practice Review Board (PRB) or Council may apply restrictions, conditions, or both to a registrant upon approval of a licensure administration application.
-These restrictions and conditions remain in place until the registrant has completed the requirements and has successfully applied to the PRB to have them removed.
+In our commitment to public safety, and as authorized through the Engineering and Geosciences Professions Act, the Practice Review Board (PRB) or APEGA Council may apply restrictions, conditions, or both to a registrant upon approval of a licensure administration application.
+These restrictions and conditions remain in place until the registrant has completed any assigned requirements and has successfully applied to the PRB to have them removed.

-Registrants with practice restrictions will have a “Restricted” practising status with additional information provided in the APEGA Member and Permit Holder Directory Registrants with practice conditions will be reviewed annually to confirm their progress in satisfying the requirements.
-Below are typical conditions that may be applied upon approval of a resume-practice or reinstatement application.
+Registrants with practice restrictions have a restricted practising status, which will be displayed in the APEGA Member and Permit Holder Directory with additional information.
+Their progress towards satisfying the assigned requirements will be reviewed annually.
+Typical restrictions and conditions that may be applied upon approval of a resume-practice or reinstatement application are described below.

 • One year of supervision under an APEGA licensed professional

-If you are required to work for one year under the supervision of a licensed professional, you will have a “Restricted” practising status in the member directory.
+If you are required to work for one year under the supervision of a licensed professional, you will have a "restricted" practising status, which will be displayed in the member directory.

 Licensed professionals with a restricted status are not permitted to: